frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

 subtitle: >-
   Because all customers are different, the verification processes put in place by fintechs and marketplaces must be different from one customer to another.
-  This is what a risk-based approach to customer due diligence (“CDD”) means.
+  This is what a risk-based approach to customer due diligence means.
 Discover what is special about it, how you and your customers can benefit from it and how you can implement a risk-based approach with Ondorse.
 date: '2022-01-25'
 excerpt: >-
   Marketplaces can find themselves particularly at risk of financial crime.
 What